coolshams/python-challenge/README.md

 main.py contains the code.
 Comments have been added as necessary.

 #### PyBank Overview
 Approached this using single for loop.
-The calculations/equations were straight forward on this one.Some key takeaways:
+The calculations/equations were straight forward on this one.
+Some key takeaways:
 1. os.path.join for appropriate file paths.
 Explored/read a bit on this.
 2. Use of split function to "visualize" the csv file contents as "two columns".
 3. Printing an output text file!